Does your car have an alarm?

 The basics of a car alarm

-The way a car alarm works is simple: when the alarm is switched on and a sensor receives a response, the alarm sounds.
+The way a car alarm works is simple: when the car alarm is switched on and a sensor receives a response, the alarm activates and makes a sound and in some cases continuously flashes the lights.
 When the sensors don’t record any unusual activity, the car alarm remains active but silent and unnoticeable.

 Older car alarms usually only included one or two sensors – typically a door sensor and a tilt/shock sensor.
 Today, car alarms – particularly alarms fitted to expensive vehicles – can include anywhere from two to ten different sensors.